What is the EBITDA Multiple?

 It’s important to pay close attention to what time period the EBITDA you’re using is from.
-In order for the EBITDA multiple to be comparable between companies, you have to the sure the EBITDA time periods line up.
+In order for the EBITDA multiple to be comparable between companies, you have to be sure the EBITDA time periods line up.
 For example, the year ended December 31, 2016 (historical results) or forecasted year-end December 31, 2017 (forecast results).

 Forward-looking EBITDA multiples will usually be lower than backward-looking multiples, assuming that most companies have a growing EBITDA profile (the opposite would be true if their EBITDA was forecasted to shrink).

 One of the important features of the EBITDA multiple is its inclusion of both debt and equity, resulting in a more fulsome representation of the total business’ performance.
 It is used extensively as a valuation technique, often to find attractive takeover candidates for a merger or acquisition.
 Commonly, a business with a low EBITDA multiple can be a good candidate for acquisition.
 An EV/EBITDA multiple of about 8x can be considered a very broad average for public companies in some industries, while in others it could be higher or lower than that.
 For private companies, it will almost always be lower, often closer to around 4x.

-Investors use a company’s enterprise multiple is used as a proxy to indicate if a company is overvalued or undervalued.
-When the value of the ratio is low it signals that the company is undervalued, and when it is high it signals that the company is overvalued.
+Investors use a company’s enterprise multiple as a proxy to indicate if a company is overvalued or undervalued.
+When the value of the ratio is low, it signals that the company is undervalued, and when it is high, it signals that the company is overvalued.
 Equity research analysts use this multiple to help investment decisions and investment bankers use it when advising on mergers and acquisitions (M&A process).

 We hope this guide to EV/EBITDA multiples has been helpful.
 CFI is the global provider of the Financial Modeling and Valuation Analyst designation, designed to help anyone become a world-class financial analyst.
 To continue learning more about other valuation multiples, please see these additional resources: